Rick Fox Opens Up About Kobe Bryant’s Death & False Rumors He Was Also On The Helicopter

 — Rick Fox (@RickFox) January 27, 2020

-Rick eventually decided to answer the phone to basketball coach King Rice after he repeatedly called him to check on him.
+Rick eventually decided to answer the phone to talk to basketball coach King Rice after he repeatedly called to check on him.

 “I answered and said, ‘Hey man, this is crazy about Kobe,’ and he just was bawling.
 He was like, ‘You’re alive!’
 And I was like, ‘Well, yeah.
 What do you mean?’
 And it was in that moment that my phone just started going, and my mom and my sister and my brother [were calling].”

-Rick then added that he’s “glad [the rumor] is over with” but added that “it was hard to deal with because it shook a lot of people in my life.”
+Rick then said that he’s “glad [the rumor] is over with” but added that “it was hard to deal with because it shook a lot of people in my life.”

 Kobe was one of nine victims who passed away on Sunday after his helicopter crashed into the side of a mountain in Calabasas, California.
 Also on board was Kobe’s 13-year-old daughter Gianna Bryant, John Altobelli, Keri Altobelli, Alyssa Altobelli, Sarah Chester, Payton Chester, Christina Mauser, and pilot Ara Zobayan.